invertase/react-native-firebase-docs/docs/installation/ios.md

 [FIRApp configure];
 ```

-**WARNING: It is recommended to add the line within the method BEFORE creating the RCTRootView.
-Otherwise the initialization can happen too late after already being needed in your JavaScript code**
+?> It is recommended to add the line within the method BEFORE creating the RCTRootView.
+Otherwise the initialization can happen too late after already being needed in your JavaScript code

 ## 4. Setup Firebase Pods